Household Budget Calculator

 Tips for Managing Your Household Budget

-• Build an Emergency Fund — Aim for 3 to 6 months of essential expenses in a liquid savings account before investing aggressively.
+• Build 3–6 months of emergency reserves — Aim for 3 to 6 months of essential expenses (rent + groceries + utilities + EMIs) in a liquid savings account before investing aggressively.
+For a ₹40,000/month essential-expense household, this means ₹1.2–₹2.4 lakh in reserve.

 Frequently Asked Questions